ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 Below are some similar songs to <span class="red">Ivy by Frank Ocean</span>.
 These songs are also very slow and mellow in mood, and the artists talk about their struggles with themselves and reflect on past relationships as well.

 ![Results Lyrics](https://zachheick.github.io/images/Project_Kojak_images/results_lyrics.png){: .center-image }

+## Testing the App and Analyzing Results

+Music is very subjective and determining what made a playlist a good result was tricky.
+When testing the app, I focused on songs that had distinct themes throughout; partying, drugs and money, romance, etc. I generated playlists from these songs and analyzed the lyrics first, looking for similar themes.
+I would then listen to the songs on the playlist and compare them to the original input song.
+If the lyrical themes of the songs on the playlist weren't quite matching up with the input song, I would go back and tune the model's hyperparameters and features, generate playlists from a specific list of songs, analyze the results, and repeat until I got playlists that I was happy with.

 ## Final Thoughts and Future Work